Lord Exhumator Scaverous

 Trivia[edit]

-- Originally released in the Warmachine: Wrath expansion (2011)
+- Released in the Wrath book (2011)

 Other Cryx models[edit]